intcatch2020/GrabSampler/README.md

 - It should be used as a json passthrough
 - It should be powered via the sensor port

+Issues
+- At the moment there is some malformed json or something coming through which isnt letting enable commands work correctly.
+Not sure if its how they are being sent from the eboard or the actual parsing but enabling 1 then enabling 2 will only enable 1.
+- Get rid of the timing system entirely.
+Volumetric dispense should be the only option.
+- Add calibration files to this one that get called with certain json strings.
+This will allow the tablet app to be able to calibrate it (although this probably wont be fun to code on any level).
+- Add a disable call to the pump between resets.
+- Add a jsonpassthrough set call that takes a string and an int, this will be useful for passing and parsing args values that are more than 1 char long, such as volume.

 Setting Up Arduino:
 1) On the sensor cable use the white (RX+) and brown (TX+) to transfer serial commands from the eboard to the sampler.